UPDATED NOV 13, 2019

 Barista Parlor is for sure Nashville’s most hipster coffee shop.
 The OG spot on the East Side has an artsy garage theme and so many Insta-worthy shots.
 With a seriously Seattle vibe, BP is the happening hangout spot.
 So go here if you want people to know that you’re into craft coffee and handlebar mustaches.
 And if you’re not on the East Side, no worries — you can also find Barista Parlor in The Gulch, Germantown, and Marathon Village.

-Down the road from Grimey’s, folks at Eighth & Roast are the mad scientists of coffee.
+Down the road from Grimey’s, the folks at Eighth & Roast are the mad scientists of coffee.
 They’re all about brewing the perfect cup.
-Every drink tastes like they put a lot of thought into the flavor, that’s because they have.
+Every drink tastes like they put a lot of thought into the flavor, and that’s because they have.
 Really, they could lead a lecture on the roasting process.
-On top of that, this coffee bar feels like an actual bar because baristas crank out hand-crafted cups like crazy.
+On top of that, this coffee bar feels like an actual bar because the baristas crank out hand-crafted cups like crazy.
 Pregame for work with their nitro tap iced coffee.
 It’ll get you wired for the daily grind.
 Oh, and Eighth & Roast is about to open up shop off Charlotte Ave. in a brand new space right next to Five Points Pizza.
 Pizza and coffee?
 You bet.

 Dose is right on the corner of Murphy Rd. between busy West End offices and Sylvan Park neighborhoods.
-This place keeps it simple and uncomplicated; strong coffee and classic baked goods — what else do you need?
+This place keeps it simple; strong coffee and classic baked goods — what else do you need?
 The menu selection is small, but that’s a good thing because they’ve perfected the staples.
 Fitt Tip: the tiny, intimate setting is refreshing, but probably not the best place to set up your home office.
 Over on the East side?
 Dose has a location off McGavock Pike for East Nashvillians, too.

 Affectionately known as “Bongo” by Belmonties, this snuggly coffeehouse serves all-day breakfast and spins the best tunes.
 Make sure you snag a cold brew on the porch during the early fall (thank us later).
-Though, the everyday Bongo makes you feel like you’re in college again, with long tables lined with people on laptops.
+The everyday Bongo makes you feel like you’re in college again, with long tables lined with people on laptops.
 You might even rub elbows with some high-profile record execs or the next big indie singer-songwriter.
 And you didn’t hear it from us, but Dan Auerbach from the Black Keys goes there all the time.
 You can find Bongo in East Nashville and on 10th Ave., but the OG location is the best.